 - Some proprietary apps lack sophisticated features and receive poor user ratings

 Pricing: Wix has a free version, which carries Wix branding.
-The Combo Plan ($16/month billed annually) is the first ad-free plan.
-However, to take advantage of the Wix Restaurant app’s advanced features (e.g. online orders and reservations), you’ll need a Business Premium plan, which starts at $27/month.
+The Light Plan ($16/month billed annually) is the first ad-free plan.
+However, to take advantage of the Wix Restaurant app’s advanced features (e.g. online orders and reservations), you’ll need at least the Core plan, which starts at $27/month.
 Learn more here.

 Read our Wix Review here.